 Another aspect of maintaining the integrity of our operations is ensuring that our customers are satisfied with the way we carry out business and with the products we provide them.
 For this reason, we carefully monitor all customer complaints.

-We categorise and evaluate all complaints submitted.
-This is done by our sales teams and by management, when appropriate.
+We categorise and evaluate all submitted complaints.
+Evaluation is primarily done by our sales teams and when necessary by management.
 We make sure that every complaint is addressed and resolved.
 Our target is to minimise the value of complaints, yet we are aware of the fact that not all complaints submitted to us are substantiated.

-Key performance indicator Target 2022 2017 2016 Value of complaints as share of sales revenue 0.5 0.61 0.58 Sales revenue (in PLN) 2,247,973 2,296,869
+Key performance indicator Target 2022 2018 2017 2016 Value of complaints as share of sales revenue 0.5 0.58 0.61 0.58 Sales revenue (in PLN) 2,293,553 2,247,973 2,296,869

-To meet the negative trend there are actions taken in order to diminishing the risk of complaints.
+Actions are continuously taken in order to diminishing the risk of complaints.
 For example, new web inspection systems (high speed, high resolution cameras) were installed during the second half of 2017 in the mills in Munkedal and Kostrzyn.
-These systems will be a helpful to tool in further improving the delivered quality.
+A new instrument for fibre characterisation has been installed in the Munkedal mill in 2018.
+An expansion of the cleaning equipment (cyclones) in front of paper machine 5 in Munkedal is ordered for installation in the first half of 2019.
+These systems helps to improve the delivered quality.
+New stock cleaning equipment (cyclones) have been installed on PM9 Grycksbo in order to improve quality.